johny1614/RxVision/README.md

 7. RxVision UI is available in Chrome DevTools (F12 → RxVision tab)
 ---

-## Contributing
-Contributions are welcome!
-1. Fork this repository
-2. Create a feature branch
-3. Commit your changes
-4. Open a pull request

----

 ## Issues & Support
 - Found a bug?
 Please open an [issue](../../issues).